Folks…

 Right?

 To tell the truth, that’s what I think too.
-Actually, I think all of the above theories are preposterous and just plain silly.
-No, no, bizarre would be a better word.
+Actually, I think all of the above theories are bizarre and silly.

 In fact, they are nothing compared to MY theory.

-And brace yourself, because this is going to be hard to understand for some of you.
-Bo theory?
-Okay, I can live with that.
-Sai theory?
-I don’t know, maybe.
-Short spear?
-Not likely.
+Brace yourself, because this is going to be hard to understand for some of you:

 A.